220110-Java-React-Enterprise/Team-2/README.md

 ## User Stories
   - [x] As a guest, I can view exchange rate between two currencies.
   - [x] As a guest, I can view weather about a travel location.
-  - [ ] As a guest, I can register for an account.
+  - [x] As a guest, I can register for an account.
   - [ ] As a user, I can login to an account.
   - [ ] As a user, I can delete my account.
-  - [ ] As a user, I can use more feature-rich versions of guest features.
   - [ ] As a user, I can save an itinerary.